There’s no doubt that air travel is a great way to get anywhere in the world quickly. But as convenient as it is, it can also be incredibly tedious.

 4. Listen to audiobooks

-If you can’t read a book or want to rest your eyes during the flight, you can get the same great content with audiobooks.
+If you don’t fancy reading or want to rest your eyes during the flight, you can get the same great content with audiobooks.
 Audiobooks use up less battery life than movies do, and they are more distracting than music.

 There are lots of places where you can download audiobooks for free.
-Or you can subscribe to Audible and download anything from books to magazines, newspapers, and blogs.
-You’ll just need to download them to your Kindle, tablet or phone before takeoff.
+Or you can subscribe to Audible—they offer a free trial—and download things to your Kindle or Audible app before takeoff.
+They have everything from books and magazines to newspapers and blogs.

-If you have a set of noise cancelling earphones or earbuds, you can get through an entire flight on audiobooks alone.
-Dollars to doughnuts, you’ll be so immersed in the stories that the time will pass before you know it!
+If you have a set of noise-cancelling earphones or earbuds, you can get through an entire flight on audiobooks alone.
+Dollars to doughnuts, you’ll be so immersed in the stories that the flight will be over before you know it!

 5. Listen to a podcast

 Another way to avoid getting bored on a plane is to listen to podcasts.
-They generally require a little more attention that audiobooks might, but they’re still a lot of fun.
+They generally require a little more attention than audiobooks might, but they’re still a lot of fun.